swiftlang/swift/docs/SwiftSDKBuild.md

 ## Cross-Compilation Triples

 [Swift SDKs](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0387-cross-compilation-destinations.md)
 touch on the topic of triples: `host, build and target`.
-This clarifies how these triples interact during cross-compilation.
-For this build, it is essential to take the perspective of the Swift compiler rather than the Swift package or application level described in [docs/BuildManifesto.md](https://github.com/swiftlang/swift/blob/main/docs/BuildManifesto.md)
+In order to understand the triples used during this cross-compilation, it is essential to take the perspective of the Swift compiler rather than the Swift package or application level described in [docs/BuildManifesto.md](https://github.com/swiftlang/swift/blob/main/docs/BuildManifesto.md)